 To make changes to the simulation, students need to first click the Set Up/Reset button.

-Show slide 9 and give students time to share their data from the simulations they ran with each other and then ask them to respond to the following prompts, also found in the Student Task Sheet.
+Show slide 9 and give students time to share their data from the simulations they ran with one another, then ask them to respond to the following prompts, also found in the Student Task Sheet.

 Take a moment to look back at what we have figured out from the simulation using the prompt on slide 10 to guide the discussion.
 Give students some time to respond to the prompt before asking them what they have written.

-Prompt: What conclusions can be made about how changes in an environment can impact carrying capacity of specific organisms?
+Prompt.
+What conclusions can be made about how changes in an environment can impact the carrying capacity of specific organisms?

-Guidance: It is important you allow students to document what they have figured out on their own in their own words.
-During the discussion the students should do most of the talking and the adult is there to listen and prompt the student.
-Some suggested prompts are:
+Guidance.
+It is important to allow students to document what they have figured out on their own in their own words.
+During the discussion, the students should do most of the talking, and the adult is there to listen and prompt the student.
+Some suggested prompts are these:

 This lesson begins to build understanding of the complex relationships that govern ecosystem dynamics.
 If you are interested in the storyline this task was excerpted from, see the Acknowledgements section below.

 While the Serengeti isn't a place most students have personally experienced, they can connect the rules that govern this large ecosystem to the ecosystems around them.
-Families can expand on the ideas in this learning task in many ways at home, including:
+Families can expand on the ideas in this learning task in many ways at home, including these:

-Another resource you could explore is The Serengeti Rules from the PBS series Nature.
+Another resource you could explore is the episode The Serengeti Rules from the PBS series Nature.